 How to Emotionally Detach from Work to Preserve Your Wellbeing

 I’m a highly sensitive introvert.
-This means that whatever I do, the work I produce, or the path I choose to pursue, it all gets attached to my emotions.
+This means whatever I do, the work I produce, or the path I choose to pursue, it all gets attached to my emotions.

 It’s either a blessing or a curse.
 If things go well, I feel like I’m on top of the world and my outlook on life is wonderful.
 If it’s going badly (even if just for a day), it’s quite frankly, the opposite.
 I can take things personally, overthink the simplest things and as a result, allow my emotions to be influenced by things I can’t control.

-If you’re highly sensitive, then you know where I’m coming from.
+If you’re highly sensitive, you know where I’m coming from.
 Even if you’re not, you’ve probably felt this way at least some point in your journey.

 So, to combat this, I’ve made the decision to detach myself emotionally from work to preserve my mental and emotional wellbeing.

 First, a disclaimer.
 When I say ‘detach from work emotionally’, I’m not saying I’m going to become a robot who doesn’t care about what I’m doing.
 In fact, it’s the opposite (the points below illustrate this).

 By detaching emotions from certain aspects of my business, I’m allowing myself to think objectively, serve others better and sustain my business while keeping my wellbeing in mind.

 Note: Also, when I say ‘work’, I’m talking about the stuff that gets you paid.
 Of course, there are some aspects of work this doesn’t apply to, so take what you like from this article and just apply that.

 When it comes to whatever you’re doing, the likelihood is, your work is in service of other people.